New! — Generalist vs. Specialist Designers: Why “Doing Everything” Is Back (and Who It Hurts) — Listen for Free

 Maybe the MacBook Pro is above your budget, or you prefer to work on Windows instead of macOS.
 Here's what I recommend if that's the case.

-MacBook Air banner
+MacBook Air 15-inch M4

-Pick the 15-inch MacBook Air if you’re on a budget.
+Get the MacBook Air on Amazon

-Surface Laptop banner
+Microsoft Surface Laptop

 The best monitor for UX design